contently/videojs-annotation-comments/readme.md

 // destroyAnnotation : Removes an annotation and it's marker within the player given comment data plugin.fire('destroyAnnotation', { id: 1 });

+// newComment : Adds a new comment to an Annotation given an Annotation ID and a body plugin.fire('newComment', { annotationId: 1, body: "My comment string" });

+// destroyComment : Removes a comment from an Annotation given a Comment ID plugin.fire('destroyComment', { id: 1 });

 // addingAnnotation : Plugin enters the adding annotation state (adding an annotation at the current player timestamp) plugin.fire('addingAnnotation');